Setting Up a Service Account

 You can install the Insight Agent on each domain controller, which is the preferred alternative to providing a Domain Admin account.
 If you decide to install the Insight Agent on your domain controllers, you do not need to create a domain account in the Domain Admins group.

-- From the left menu, click Log Search to view your raw logs to ensure events are making it to the Collector.
-Search and filter on the logsets for all Endpoint Agent Logs which are located under Active Directory Admin Activity, Asset Authentication and Host to IP Observations.
+- From the left menu, click Log Search to view your raw logs.
+Search and filter on the logsets for all Endpoint Agent Logs that are located under Active Directory Admin Activity, Asset Authentication and Host to IP Observations.

 - Run the query